meltano/meltano/docs/src/plugins/loaders/postgres--transferwise.md

 The `target-postgres` [loader](/plugins/loaders/) loads [extracted](/plugins/extractors/) data into a [PostgreSQL](https://www.postgresql.org/) database.

-To learn more about `target-postgres`, refer to the repository at <https://github.com/transferwise/pipelinewise-target-postgres>.
+To learn more about `target-postgres`, refer to the repository at <https://github.com/transferwise/pipelinewise-target-postgres> and documentation at <https://transferwise.github.io/pipelinewise/connectors/targets/postgres.html>.

 #### Alternative variants